califano-lab/NaRnEA/README.md

 # NaRnEA

-## NaRnEA (Non-parametric analytical rank-based enrichment analysis)
+## NaRnEA (Non-parametric analytical Rank-based Enrichment Analysis)

-Non-parametric analytical Rank-based Enrichment Analysis (NaRnEA) enables users to perform accurate and powerful gene set analysis in a non-parametric, frequentist manner.
+Non-parametric analytical Rank-based Enrichment Analysis (`NaRnEA`) is a novel statistical method created by Griffin et al. in 2020 for the purpose of performing powerful and accurate gene set analysis.
+To read more about the theory behind NaRnEA and how it compares with Gene Set Enrichment Analysis (GSEA), which was created by Subramanian et al. in 2005, check out the preprint of the NaRnEA manuscript on bioRxiv ([link](https://www.biorxiv.org/search/NaRnEA)).

 ## Installing NaRnEA